 He went on to tell a fascinating story about the song.
 A great question took a guest off-guard and turned into an amazing moment on the air.

 Okay, now you’re curious about the story.
 It was while the Beatles were in India with Maharishi Mahesh Yogi.
 Paul says:

 There was a male monkey hop on the back of this female and gave her one, as they say in the vernacular.
 Within two or three seconds he hopped off again and looked around as if to say “It wasn’t me!” and she looked around as if there’d been some mild disturbance.
 And I thought, ‘that’s how simple the act of procreation is’.
 We have horrendous problems with it, and yet animals don’t.

 Listen and Respond

-But as great as Howard’s questions are, Stern’s follow up is better.
+But as great as Howard’s questions are, Stern’s follow-up is better.
 This is where he shines.
 He doesn’t ask a question, then start thinking about the next one on his list.
-In fact, he may never get to many of the questions or topics he had planned.
+In fact, he may never get to some of the questions he had planned.

 The King of All Interviewers listens to the answer.
 Then he responds.

 Actress Emily Blunt had a rocky relationship with Michael Buble’.
 She’s now married to John Krasinski, but Stern was more interested in her past.
 He wanted to get to the details of a story about dating Buble’ because it had never been told.

 Howard warmed up his guest, then confronted Blunt, starting with a friendly question.
 He said:

 You haven’t dated a lot of guys.
 I know you like monogamy.
 And you were madly in love with Michael Bublé.
 Emily, what happened?